MKLab-ITI/hugomklab/content/publications/2023-01-21-an-explainable-intervention-prediction-for-trauma-patients.md

 ---
 <!--StartFragment-->

-Z.Vasileiou, G.Meditskos, S.Vrochidis, N.Bassiliades, "An Explainable Intervention Prediction for Trauma Patients", Semantic Web Applications and Tools for Health Care and Life Sciences (SWAT4HCLS), 13-16 February 2023, Basel Switzerland (Poster).
+Z. Vasileiou, G. Meditskos, S. Vrochidis, N. Bassiliades, "An Explainable Intervention Prediction for Trauma Patients", in Proceedings of the Semantic Web Applications and Tools for Health Care and Life Sciences (SWAT4HCLS), Basel Switzerland, 13-16 February 2023 (Poster).

 <!--EndFragment-->